emmaalbury/bank_tech_test/README.md

 * irb
 * require './lib/run_program'
 * run = run_program
-* call chosen method on run variable i.e to make a deposit and see the balance run.balance_after_deposit, to make a withdrawal and see the balance run.balance_after_withdrawal or to print a statement run.print_statement
+* call chosen method on run variable i.e to make a deposit run.deposit(300), to make a withdrawal run.withdraw(90) or to print a statement run.print_statement.
 * control z to close session

 To run tests:
 run these commands -
 rspec

-rubocop

 SPECIFICATION: